mukeshkumar108/wamssg/README.md

 ## ❓ FAQ - Frequently Asked Questions

 ### **🤔 What is this service?**
-WhatsApp Get is a smart background service that automatically captures and stores all your WhatsApp messages, calls, contacts, and reactions in a local SQLite database.
+WhatsApp Get is a smart background service that automatically captures and stores all your WhatsApp messages, calls, contacts, and reactions in a local JSON datastore (`out/*.json`).
 Think of it as a personal WhatsApp archive that runs 24/7.

 ### **🔒 Is this safe and private?**
 - ✅ **Local Storage Only**: All data stays on your computer